twogg-git/docker-compose/README.md

 ## Working with docker-compose

-This example run a small node js server listening on port 3001.
-In order to work with docker-compose we use a `docker-compose.yml` file.
+This example you will have the following small sample app running on Docker using a *MongoDB* database and a *NodeJS* web server in two separate containers:

 Now let´s start our ping server